Ali-RS/jme-vehicles/readme.md

  + using Bash or PowerShell:  `./gradlew :MavDemo1:run`
  + using Windows Command Prompt:  `.\gradlew :MavDemo1:run`

-To Run the HelloMav application:
+To run the HelloMav application:
  + using Bash or PowerShell:  `./gradlew :HelloMav:run`
  + using Windows Command Prompt:  `.\gradlew :HelloMav:run`